Executive Actions

-The federal government has undertaken hundreds of AI-related actions, with agencies implementing comprehensive frameworks spanning national security, financial regulation, transportation safety, environmental protection, and international cooperation.
-This research identifies 150+ significant AI actions from 2020-2025 across major federal departments and independent agencies.
+The government is responding to AI.
+The federal government has undertaken hundreds of AI-related actions, agencies have implemented comprehensive frameworks and programs, spanning national security, financial regulation, transportation safety, environmental protection, and international cooperation.
+An ongoing list of those major actions is detailed below.

 Key documents #

-- NIST AI 100-1: NIST AI Risk Management Framework – On April 29, 2024, NIST released a draft publication based on the AI Risk Management Framework (AI RMF) to help manage the risk of Generative AI.
+- NIST AI 100-1: NIST AI Risk Management Framework (April 29, 2024) – NIST released a draft publication based on the AI Risk Management Framework (AI RMF) to help manage the risk of Generative AI.
 The draft AI RMF Generative AI Profile can help organizations identify unique risks posed by generative AI and proposes actions for generative AI risk management aligned with their goals.
-Developed over the past year with input from a public working group of more than 2,500 members, focusing on 12 risks and 400+ actions developers can take.
+Developed with input from a public working group of more than 2,500 members, focusing on 12 risks and 400+ actions developers can take.
 For more information check NIST’s landing page.

 White House Actions under Trump (2025-present) #

 - Executive Order on Preventing Woke AI in the Federal Government (July 23, 2025) – While the Federal Government should be hesitant to regulate the functionality of AI models in the private marketplace, in the context of Federal procurement, it has the obligation not to procure models that sacrifice truthfulness and accuracy to ideological agendas.
-Building on Executive Order 13960 of December 3, 2020 (Promoting the Use of Trustworthy Artificial Intelligence in the Federal Government), this order helps fulfill that obligation in the context of large language models.
+Building on Executive Order 13960 of December 3, 2020, this order helps fulfill that obligation in the context of large language models.

 - Executive Order on Accelerating Federal Permitting of Data Center Infrastructure (July 23, 2025) – This EO facilitates expedited permitting for data centers and related infrastructure, energy, and manufacturing projects in numerous ways, including changes to the Clean Water Act, the Clean Air Act, the National Environmental Policy Act, and Fixing America’s Surface Transportation Act.